A healthier semi-classical dynamics: Healed semi-classical dynamics

-Having presented the general dynamics for the classical degrees of freedom $Z_t$ and the quantum state $\rho_t$, we now turn to an important example of this dynamics where the back-reaction is generated by a Hamiltonian and the decoherence-diffusion trade-off is saturated.
+The general dynamics for the classical degrees of freedom $Z_t$ and the quantum state $\rho_t$, given by \eqref{eq: unravelingCQClass} and \eqref{eq: unravelingCQCQuantum}, provide a general class of dynamics to describe semi-classical systems.
+Using the freedom in the $D$ matrices and $H$, one may attempt to construct sensible semi-classical dynamics phenomenologically by fitting predictions of these models to data.
+An alternative approach is to find a dynamics that explicitly resembles the standard semi-classical dynamics of \eqref{eq: hamSemiClass} and \eqref{eq: hamSemiQuant}, which we will now turn to in this section.

 Starting with Equations \eqref{eq: unravelingCQClass} and \eqref{eq: unravelingCQPsi}, we take the pure classical part of the drift to be generated by a classical Hamiltonian $H_C(z)$.
-For the interaction terms, one can use the freedom in the choice of Lindblad operators to pick $L_\alpha = \{Z_\alpha,H_I\}$, where $H_I(z)$ is an interaction Hamiltonian that also appears in the first term of \eqref{eq: unravelingCQPsi}, and then set $D_{1,i}^{0 \alpha} = \frac{1}{2} \delta_i^{\alpha}$.
-This fixes the decoherence term to be ${D_0=\frac{1}{4}(\sigma \sigma^T)^{-1}}$, since by assumption the decoherence-diffusion trade-off is saturated.
-As such we arrive at a set of equations that we dub ``the healed semi-classical equations'', given as \begin{widetext}
+For the interaction terms, one can use the freedom in the choice of Lindblad operators to pick $L_\alpha = \{Z_\alpha,H_I\}$, where $H_I(z)$ is an interaction Hamiltonian, and then set $D_{1,i}^{0 \alpha} = \frac{1}{2} \delta_i^{\alpha}$ – this corresponds to choosing backreaction given by the Alexandrov bracket \cite{aleksandrov1981statistical,gerasimenko1982dynamical,boucher1988semiclassical,diosi1995quantum}.
+This fixes the decoherence term to be ${D_0=\frac{1}{4}(\sigma \sigma^T)^{-1}}$, since by assumption we assume the decoherence-diffusion trade-off is saturated.
+Finally, we ensure that that the first term of \eqref{eq: unravelingCQPsi} has a Hamiltonian picked that coincides with the classical-quantum Hamiltonian $H(z)=H_C(z)\mathds{1}+ H_Q + H_I(z)$.
+Using this definition of $H(z)$ to simplify the various terms, we arrive at a set of equations that we dub ``the healed semi-classical equations'', given as

-\end{widetext} where in the above $\sigma$ is any real matrix satisfying ${(\mathbb{I}-\sigma \sigma^{-1})\{Z, H_I\}=0}$; this is a sufficient condition for complete positivity and a necessary condition when $H_I$ is traceless.
+where in the above $\sigma$ may be any real matrix such that for a real vector $a(z)\in \mathbb{R}^n$; this is a sufficient and necessary condition for complete positivity.
+As before, while $\sigma$ may have arbitrary dependence on $z$, it cannot have dependence on the quantum state itself.
 For a given initial quantum state $|\psi_i\rangle$ and classical state $z_i$, these coupled stochastic differential equations determine the probability of ending up in any final pair of states $z_f$ and $|\psi_f\rangle$.
-An early example of this dynamics for the special case of linear coupling between two particles, one classical and one quantum, was described in \cite{DiosiHalliwel}.
+An early example of this dynamics for the special case of linear, constant force coupling between two particles, one classical and one quantum, was described in \cite{DiosiHalliwel}.
 Here we present the general form, and our healed version of the semi-classical Einstein equation may be found in Appendix \ref{sec: fullCQ}.